prakhargit-04/email-/README.md

 ## 🎯 What It Does

-Gemini Pulse is an AI-powered email dashboard that:
+PRIION is an AI-powered email dashboard that:

 - 📬 **Fetches all emails** from your Gmail inbox via Google OAuth
 - 🤖 **Analyzes each email** with Gemini 2.5 Flash AI for importance scoring